ForestRupicolous/3DPrinting_Ender3/README.md

 Currently used Marlin 1.1.9 with configuration taken from https://github.com/wronex/Marlin-Ender-3
 Activated manual mesh leveling with 9 points

+## Extruder calibration
+Disconnected PTFE tube -> 100 mm result in 96 mm output M503 shows 93 steps/mm
+Original extruder steps/mm value × 100 mm = total steps taken:
+93 × 100 = 9300

+From that, we can extrapolate that calibrated extruder steps/mm value (y) × actual extruded distance = total steps taken: y × 96 = 9300

+Therefore, calibrated extruder steps/mm value (y) = total steps taken / actual extruded distance: y = 9300 / 96
+= 96.875
+Use
+_M92 E96.875_ to upload it
+_M500_ to save it
+Test it again
+See its to much, measure and calculate again
+_Set to 95 steps/mm_

+Test again at end of tube
+change it in Marlin FW!

 ##Leveling:
 Manual mesh bed leving from printer options
 * preheat PLA